preciofishbone/OmniaDocsG2/blocks/banner/index.rst

 Banner
 ===========================================

-Using the Banner block an editor can add banners to a web page.
+Using the Banner block an editor can add banners to a publishing page.

 .. image:: banners-new.png